AdobeDocs/campaign-web.en/help/v8/workflows/activities/change-dimension.md

    ![](../assets/workflow-change-dimension.png)

 1. Define the **New target dimension**.
 During dimension change, all records are kept.
+Other options are not available yet.

+1. Execute the workflow to view the result.
+Compare the data in the tables before and after the change dimension activity, and compare the structure of the workflow tables.